bhikeshkhute/Virtual-Hosts-Configuration-In-Apache-On-Different-OS-Using-Ansible/README.md

 We have chosen a sample shopping website and a travel website to demostrate virtual host configuration.
 Reference - https://www.free-css.com/

-The type of virtual host for the project is #IP-PORT based.
+The type of virtual host for the project is # IP-PORT based.

 We are using Amazon EC2 instance for the demo.
 You may also use VM/Linux OS/other cloud providers to test the same.

 Following are the steps to try it on your own local :D

-1. git clone <>
+1. git clone bhikeshkhute/Virtual-Hosts-Configuration-In-Apache-On-Different-OS-Using-Ansible

 2. Installing Ansible-
     2.1 - For Debian/Ubuntu -sudo apt-get install ansible-core